-It is the law that each year national SATs tests must be given to children in years 2 and 6, and phonics screening for children in year 1.
+It is the law that each year national SATs tests must be given to children in years 2 and 6, times tables check in year 4 and phonics screening for children in year 1.
 These take place during the Summer term and your child's teacher will do everything they can to ensure that your child does as well as they can without being worried or upset.